Quick Relief. Trusted Local Care.

 - To protect the tooth from damage:

-Without the crown, the remaining tooth structure may wear down or chip more easily. - To reduce the risk of decay:
+Without the crown, the remaining tooth structure may be more likely to wear down or sustain small fractures. - To reduce the risk of decay:

-The area left behind may collect food and bacteria, which can lead to new or worsening decay. - To prevent bite changes:
+The area left behind may collect food and bacteria, which may contribute to early or progressive decay. - To prevent bite changes:

-If you leave the crown off for too long, the surrounding teeth may shift slightly, affecting teeth position and bite.
+If you leave the crown off for too long, the surrounding teeth may shift slightly, which may influence tooth position and bite.
 This can make it harder to place a new crown later.

-Even if there’s no pain, having the tooth examined soon helps avoid further complications.
+Even if there’s no pain, having the tooth examined soon may help in identifying changes before they progress.

 Can the original crown be reused?

 In some cases, yes.
-If the crown is still intact and the tooth hasn’t changed shape or developed new decay, your dentist may be able to clean and re-cement it.
+If the crown is still intact and the tooth hasn’t changed shape or developed new decay, your dentist may be able to prepare and place it again.

 A few factors will determine whether reuse is possible: